 Lead is a naturally occurring element found in small amounts in the earth’s crust.
-While it has some beneficial uses, it can be toxic to humans and animals causing of health effects.
+While it has some beneficial uses, it can be toxic to humans and animals, causing health effects.

-Lead can be found in all parts of our environment – the air, the soil, the water, and even inside our homes.
-Much of our exposure comes from human activities including the use of fossil fuels including past use of leaded gasoline, some types of industrial facilities, and past use of lead-based paint in homes.
-Lead and lead compounds have been used in a wide variety of products found in and around our homes, including paint, ceramics, pipes and plumbing materials, solders, gasoline, batteries, ammunition, and cosmetics.
+Lead can be found in all parts of our environment – the air, the soil, the water and even inside our homes.
+Much of our exposure comes from human activities including the use of fossil fuels, past use of leaded gasoline, some types of industrial facilities and past use of lead-based paint in homes.
+Lead and lead compounds have been used in a wide variety of products found in and around our homes, including paint, ceramics, pipes and plumbing materials, solders, gasoline, batteries, ammunition and cosmetics.

 Federal and state regulatory standards have helped to minimize or eliminate the amount of lead in air, drinking water, soil, consumer products, food, and occupational settings.

 Learn more about sources of lead exposure: